WIZARD TUTORIAL - SKIN PACK

 Icons

-These are the icons your skin pack will display in the games inventory screen and in the in game store.
+These are the icons your skin pack will display in the games inventory screen and in the in game store.- If you wish to change the inventory image for your skin:

-2. If you have multiple inventory items and you wish each item to have its own icon (hint - you do if you are making a full skin set):
+- If you have multiple inventory items and you wish each item to have its own icon (hint - you do if you are making a full skin set):

-• Expand data\ui then double click your icons path to open the folder with your icon(s) in.
+- Expand data\ui then double click your icons path to open the folder with your icon(s) in.

-• Create an icon for each inventory item.
+- Create an icon for each inventory item.
 You should have 7, 1 per skin + 1 to represent the whole set.

 Make sure they are named as follows if you plan to submit them as curated items: swatch_army_skinname_season_weight